PerumalRamesh05/DSA/README.md

     }
 }
 ```
-This time, the time complexity for the above code will be Quadratic.
+This time, the time complexity for the above code will be __Quadratic__.
 The running time of the two loops is proportional to the square of N. When N doubles, the running time increases by N * N.

 ```java
 while(low <= high)